MJMartinezzz/Z-Alien/README.md

 # Z-Alien
-Z Alien Classnames, Types and Trader Jones
+Z Alien Classnames, Types and Trader Jones.
+PLEASE CHANGE nominal, min , max and trader prices to fit your server.